Average-case Acceleration Through Spectral Density Estimation: Average-Case Analysis

-\begin{example}[Marchenko-Pastur distribution] Consider a matrix $\AA \in \RR^{n \times d}$, where each entry is an iid random variables with mean zero and variance $\sigma^2$.
-Then it is known that the expected spectral distribution of $\HH = \AA^\top\!\AA$ converges to to the Marchenko-Pastur distribution \citep{marchenko1967distribution} as $n$ and $d \to \infty$ at a rate in which $n / d \to r \in (0, \infty)$.
+\begin{example}[Marchenko-Pastur distribution] Consider a matrix $\AA \in \RR^{n \times d}$, where each entry is an i.i.d. random variables with mean zero and variance $\sigma^2$.
+Then it is known that the expected spectral distribution of $\HH = \frac{1}{n}\AA^\top\!\AA$ converges to the Marchenko-Pastur distribution \citep{marchenko1967distribution} as $n$ and $d \to \infty$ at a rate in which $d / n \to r \in (0, \infty)$.
 The Marchenko-Pastur distribution $\MP$ is defined as